 The impacts of the mining, especially its environmental and social aftermath, are largely ignored.
 WA’s Forest Management Plan 2014-2023 (‘FMP’) is failing to adequately consider and protect healthy recreational opportunities such as bushwalking close to the Perth metropolitan area.
 The parallel operation of the State Agreements with the miners and WA’s Environmental Protection Act, results in conflicting and contradictory priorities and decisions with regard to the goals of conservation and sustainable social opportunities, including for recreation.

 HikeWest continues to encourage greater awareness of the implications of the mining for local bushwalking.
 We will seek greater transparency and consultation from the State Government and the miners, in the hope that adverse impacts on existing walk areas near Perth will be acknowledged and mitigated.
+We will also continue to advocate for an end to major expansions of mining in the Darling Range in view of the high risk of a catastrophic long-term environmental outcome.

 - Extension of Regional Forest Agreement with the Commonwealth, Joint submission (HikeWest-Outdoors WA-WA Rogaining Assocn.) to DBCA – Conservation and Ecosystem Management, Nov.
 2018.